LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

                  viewed by clicking the appropriate link in the **checks** section of a GitHub pull request.

-The CI tools used by the RAJA project are:
+The RAJA project uses to CI tools to run its tests:

   * **Azure Pipelines** runs builds and tests for Linux, Windows, and MacOS environments using recent versions of various compilers.
-While we do GPU builds for CUDA, HIP, and SYCL on Azure, RAJA tests are only run for CPU-only pipelines.
-Docker container images we use for the Linux testing are maintained in the
-    `RSE Ops Project <https://github.com/rse-ops/docker-images>`_.
-Please see
-    the `RAJA Azure DevOps <https://dev.azure.com/llnl/RAJA>`_ project to learn more about our testing there.
+While we do some GPU builds on Azure, RAJA tests are only run for CPU-only builds.
+Docker container images we use for the Linux testing are maintained in the `RSE Ops Project <https://github.com/rse-ops/docker-images>`_.
+Please see the `RAJA Azure DevOps <https://dev.azure.com/llnl/RAJA>`_ project to learn more about our testing there.

-  * **GitLab** instances in the Collaboration Zone (CZ) of the Livermore Computing (LC) Center run builds and tests on LC HPC platforms using software stacks (compilers, etc.) important to many RAJA user applications.
+  * **GitLab** instance in the Collaboration Zone (CZ) of the Livermore Computing (LC) Center run builds and tests on LC platforms using software stacks (compilers, etc.) important to many RAJA user applications.
     Execution of LC GitLab CI on LC resources has restrictions, which are described below.
 If you have access to LC platforms, you can access information about
     `LC GitLab CI <https://lc.llnl.gov/confluence/display/GITLAB/GitLab+CI>`_

-The tools integrate with the RAJA GitHub project and automatically run RAJA builds and tests when a PR is created and when changes are pushed to a PR branch.
+These tools integrate with the RAJA GitHub project and automatically run RAJA builds and tests when a PR is created and when changes are pushed to a PR branch or one of our protected branches `main` and `develop`.

 The following sections describe basic elements of the operation of the CI tools.